danbev/learning-openssl/notes/openssl_init_crypto_issue.md

 In our case this will not call EVP_MAC_fetch in fips.so but instead call the one in the statically linked library.

-Hmm, there is a linker script the fips provider named fips.ld which only declares OPENSSL_provider_init as global and the rest as local.
+Hmm, there is a linker script the fips provider named `fips.ld` which only declares OPENSSL_provider_init as global and the rest as local.
 But notice that the output of `nm` above has `EVP_MAC_fetch` as `T`, that is in the text segment and global.
 This should have been a `t` if the linker script was used.

+Adding the linker script using `-Wl,--version-script` causes the type to be local and EVP_MAC_fetch will called on the function in fipo.so

 __work in progress__